As Politan Prevails, Board Chairman Joe Kiani Loses His Board Seat & Maybe More

 See more about the big changes coming to Masimo thanks to the win by Koffey and Politan

 Masimo investors have spoken – change is coming to Masimo!
 It came down to the wire, and no one was really sure how the vote was going to turn out.
-Even Politan, I suspect, was nervous that the vote would not go its way, as evidenced by the fact that it revealed a new lawsuit against the Masimo Board, Joe Kiani, and RTW Investments over what the activist investor said were signs of “empty voting,” an illicit scheme to artificially increase it votes that would disenfranchise investors.
+Even Politan, I suspect, was nervous that the vote would not go its way, as evidenced by the fact that it revealed a new lawsuit against the Masimo Board, Joe Kiani, and RTW Investments over what the activist investor said were signs of “empty voting,” an illicit scheme to artificially increase votes that would disenfranchise investors.

 There also was a long and painful proxy battle, in which both sides emerged bruised and bloodied.
 Masimo failed to win a Preliminary Injunction and was accused of conspiring to steal the vote, and Politan was hit with a Contempt of Court finding by the judge which cast a shadow over the investor’s ethics.